Page 2 - A Closer Look - Hardware and Software

 The base is mostly rock solid as aforementioned, so you will not get any keyboard flex other than near the arrow keys, which is excellent.
 During operation, it makes a little less noise than the Corsair K95 RGB Platinum XT with Cherry MX Speed switches, which is decent for a mechanical keyboard.
 The Vulcan 121 AIMO has a lower pitched tone and thinner sound than the K95 RGB Platinum XT, making it more pleasant sounding in everyday use.

 The ROCCAT Vulcan 121 AIMO is a full NKRO keyboard.
 NKRO stands for N-key rollover.
 If you have used keyboards with limited NKRO capabilities, you may have experienced ghosting issues in the past.
 When too many keys are pressed at the same time, your system will be unable to register any more strokes.
 A full NKRO keyboard like the ROCCAT Vulcan 121 AIMO overcomes this by independently polling each key, making all inputs detectable by the hardware regardless of how many other keys are activated at the same time.
-This mean in the event you have every other key on your keyboard depressed, it will still register the last stroke.
+This means in the event you have every other key on your keyboard depressed, it will still register the last stroke.
 While this is a highly unlikely scenario since you have only ten fingers, this is as good as it can get.